Frequently Asked Questions

 We welcome vaccinated and unvaccinated students on campus.

 All staff and students are expected to follow public health advice and ensure their COVID-19 vaccinations are up to date, to help protect themselves and those around them from COVID-19.

+You can check the vaccination requirements by industry to see whether it is necessary for you to have received a booster in order to work or attend your placement.
 Students who are medically contraindicated for vaccination can contact our Work Health Safety and Wellbeing team for further information and advice.